daveray/upshot/README.md

 A [Seesaw](https://github.com/daveray/seesaw) style Clojure API for [JavaFX](http://javafx.com).

 ## Usage
+JavaFX is included in latest Oracle JDK, so you only have to install dependencies as usual:

+    lein deps

+In case JavaFX is not included in your JDK (older version, OpenJDK...), you'll need to install it.
 JavaFX isn't in Maven and, as a special bonus, has native deps.
 So, you'll need to unpack the JavaFX distribution somewhere and then do some setup whenever you play with Upshot:

     export JAVAFX_HOME="/Users/dave/Apps/javafx-sdk2.1.0-beta"